annekerachni/braingrowthFEniCS/README.md

 - M.S.
 Alnaes et al., The FEniCS project version 1.5.
 Archive of Numerical Software, 3, 2015
 - FEniCS Tutorial "Time-integration of elastodynamics equation" (https://fenicsproject.org/olddocs/dolfin/latest/python/demos/elastodynamics/demo_elastodynamics.py.html)
+- M. Alenyà et al.  Computational pipeline for the generation and validation of patient-specific mechanical models of brain development.
+Brain Mutliphysics, 3:100045, 2022
 - C.A.
 Lugo et al. "Morphoelastic modelling of pattern development in the petal epidermal cell cuticle."
 Journal of the Royal Society Interface 20.204:20230001, 2023.
-- M.Alenyà et al.  Computational pipeline for the generation and validation of patient-specific mechanical models of brain development.
-Brain Mutliphysics, 3:100045, 2022

-- S.Wang et al. Numerical investigation of biomechanically coupled growth in cortical folding.
+- S. Wang et al. Numerical investigation of biomechanically coupled growth in cortical folding.
 Biomechanics and Modeling in Mechanobiology, 20:555-567, 2021
-- S.Budday, On the influence of inhomogeneous stiffness and growth on mechanical instabilities in the developing brain.
+- S. Budday, On the influence of inhomogeneous stiffness and growth on mechanical instabilities in the developing brain.
 2018
 - M.A.
 Holland et al, "Emerging brain morphologies from axonal elongation."
 Annals of biomedical engineering 43:1640-1653, 2015
-- P.Bayly et al., A cortical folding model incorporating stress-dependent growth explains gyral wavelengths and stress patterns in the developing brain.
+- P. Bayly et al., A cortical folding model incorporating stress-dependent growth explains gyral wavelengths and stress patterns in the developing brain.
 Physics Biology, 2013

 - fetal MRI atlas from the dHCP project: https://gin.g-node.org/kcl_cdb/fetal_brain_mri_atlas